cowprotocol/docs/docs/cow-protocol/tutorials/arbitrate/driver.md

     matching engine->>driver: set of solutions
     driver->>driver: post-process solutions
     driver->>autopilot: participate with the best solution
-    autopilot->>driver: request to publish a settlement,<br>in case this solver won driver->>driver: publish the settlement
+    autopilot->>driver: request to reveal details about the settlement,<br>in case this solver won autopilot->>driver: request to publish the settlement,<br>in case this solver won driver->>driver: publish the settlement
 ```